 The engineer should inform her boss that she has a conflict of interest and that another engineer should make the bearing selection.

 Informing authorities of harmful, dangerous, or illegal activities is often called whistle-blowing.
-An engineer who is involved with an organization that is doing these activities has a conflict of interest.
+An engineer involved with an organisation conducting these activities has a conflict of interest.

 He has obligations to protect society, but he also has obligations to his fellow workers and employers.